NSAIDS

 Reduces pain and improves Physical function

-Indication: Osteosrthritis, Joint Pain, Post Knee Surgery
+Indication: Osteoarthritis, Joint Pain, Post Knee Surgery

 Cardio –Vascular Side Effects are not reported